7Block Labs

 Architecture Overview

-• Regular audits and automated anomaly detection.
+• Frequent audits and automated systems for spotting anomalies.

 Implementation Highlights